MicrosoftLearning/MB-210-Dynamics365forSales/Instructions/Labs/LAB[MB-210]_M00Lab00_Validate_Lab_Environment.md

 ## Practice Lab 0 - Validate lab environment

-### Scenario
-Contoso Coffee produces high-quality coffee and coffee machines, which they retail through channels including new Contoso Retail Stores in premium locations, premium food resellers and the Contoso Coffee Web Site.
-Contoso Coffee is looking to formalize their sales process to increase revenue and give leadership, stronger forecasting abilities.
-You are a functional consultant configuring Dynamics 365 for Sales for Contoso Coffee.
-In this lab, you will install the Sales application and install sample data.
-This new offering will help them to build direct relationship with their customers and learn more about how customers consume their products.

 ### Exercise 1 – Access a trial environment

 #### Task 1 – Create a Trial